mikehaydan/iOS-Services/README.md

 ## 🗂 Structure

 - **CoreDataProject**
   Service with CRUD operations for Core Data.

+- **RestAPIProject**
+  Service with REST CRUD operations + session handling.

 *(More services will be added as the workspace grows.)*